-When I say “a lot of money,” I’m not just referring to the purchase price either, I’m mainly talking about the vet bills.
+When I say “a lot of money,” I’m not just referring to the purchase price either: It’s mainly the vet bills.
 It will become very clear to you, very fast, that you did not get a bargain when you purchased a poorly bred cat from a BYB.
-You will end up spending more money at the vet’s office in a very short time than you would have for a kitten (or two) from a grand champion from an excellent, conscientious breeder that are just gleaming with health. 🌟
+You will end up spending more money at the vet’s office in a very short time than you would have for a kitten (or two) from a grand champion from an excellent, conscientious breeder that is just gleaming with health. 🌟

 And the worst part is: The illnesses that come from reckless breeding can never be cured, only managed.
 So you will spend and spend and spend and never have a completely healthy cat, where you can just enjoy them without worry.
-You will have a helpless, pitiful, suffering animal with a shorter lifespan than the healthy Scottish Fold cat has.
+You will have a helpless, pitiful, suffering animal with a shorter lifespan than a healthy Scottish Fold cat would have.
 No part of this will be a bargain for you – other than the temptation of the lower initial investment. 💸

 “What if I can’t afford a Scottish Fold with Pedigree Papers?”

 I talk about alternatives – what if you don’t have around two thousand dollars lying around for well-bred Scottish Fold kittens with a pedigree?
 Then you should talk to breeders about acquiring retired breeding cats or contact a Scottish Fold rescue organization.
 Though the rescued cats there might not have pedigrees either, they are no longer kittens, so it is possible to do some testing on them and at least know what to expect healthwise.
 And at the same time you would be doing something good by giving a deserving cat a good home without putting money in the pockets of unscrupulous people who do not deserve the title of breeder.
 They are multipliers who just put any two cats together, come what may.